 Using anything higher than the low setting was a one-way ticket to overstimulation right away.
 I actually found myself enjoying the pauses in the pattern settings when using the Rosales.
 It gave my clit even a few moments of rest.
 Or allowed me to move the entrance of the toy to another spot without needing to pull it off my skin.

 Thank you to The Vibed for sending out the Lilium, Tulipa, and Rosales in exchange for this unbiased review.
 All opinions and writing are my own.
-Want me to review for you?
+Want me to review your toy, shop, or site?
 Check out my Work With Me page.

 Want to support Witch of the Wands?
 Please use my affiliate links in this post or on my sidebar.